 - Reaction time

-There are also some who come to find CBD doesn’t make them feel any particular sensation immediately after taking their supplement.
+There are also some who come to find CBD doesn’t make them feel any particular sensation immediately after taking their product.
 Instead, they notice that adding CBD to their daily routine makes them generally “feel better” day-to-day and “sleep more soundly” at night.

 Why Do Athletes Respond Differently to CBD?